waawal/undead/README.rst

 Logging in the decorated handler
 --------------------------------

-Just add ``log`` to your decorated callable's argument, and the logger will be passed down.
+Just add ``log`` to your decorateds arguments, and the logger will be passed down.
 Log away captain!

 .. code:: python